isomerpages/govtech-gobusiness/_FAQ/1gl-wedding.md

 #### **[Updated as of 17 Dec]**

 #### **1. How many persons can I have at my solemnization ceremony?**
-You may have up to 10 persons[^1] for solemnizations in homes and in the ROM(M) Building excluding the Licensed Solemnizer, the interpreter (if any), and vendors (kept to a minimum) allowed to resume operations for your solemnization.
+You may have up to 10 persons* for solemnizations in homes and in the ROM(M) Building excluding the Licensed Solemnizer, the interpreter (if any), and vendors (kept to a minimum) allowed to resume operations for your solemnization.

 In other external solemnization venues, such as places of worship or hotels, you may have up to 100 attendees at your solemnization ceremony, or the safe capacity of the venue, whichever is lower.
 Please refer to section VII of the FAQs for details on the zoning requirements.
 This attendance limit excludes the Licensed Solemnizer, the interpreter (if any), and vendors (kept to a minimum) allowed to resume operations for your solemnization.
 Please check with your solemnization venue owner / operator on the number of attendees allowed and any other conditions to be met before making arrangements.

+<span style="color:red">*With effect from 28 Dec 2020, the cap for solemnizations in homes will be 10 persons (including members of the hosting household), or 8 visitors (excluding members of the hosting household whichever is higher.
+This cap excludes the Licensed Solemnizer, the interpreter (if any), and vendors (kept to a minimum).
+For example, if there are 6 persons currently living in your household, you may have up to 14 persons (6 + 8) for solemnizations in your home, excluding the solemnizer and vendors.</span>

 #### **2. Are vendors (e.g. photographers, videographers, make-up artists, bridal studio) allowed to resume operations for solemnizations?
 Are they part of the guest limit?**
 Vendors engaged must be on MTI’s permitted list of activities as reflected on the GoBusiness portal and must have made their manpower declarations to MTI within two weeks of resuming operations.
 Vendors who are allowed to resume operations for your solemnization can be excluded from the guest limit for your solemnization / reception but should be kept to a minimum.